-Galapagos Flamingos or Caribbean Flamingos (Phoenicopterus Ruber) are gregarious, wading birds that belong to a family of large, brilliantly coloured aquatic birds whose habitats are alkaline or saline lakes.
+Galapagos Flamingos or Caribbean Flamingos (Phoenicopterus Ruber) are gregarious, wading birds that belong to a family of large, brilliantly colored aquatic birds whose habitats are alkaline or saline lakes.
 Long legs and a long, curved neck are characteristic of all flamingo species.
 All flamingos are found in tropical and subtropical areas.
 Galapagos Flamingos reside in the salt-water lagoons hidden in the lava fields behind the coast of the Galapagos Islands.

 Galapagos Flamingo Characteristics